microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/New-MgEntitlementManagementAccessPackageResourceRequest.md

 AdditionalProperties  : {[@odata.context, https://graph.microsoft.com/beta/$metadata#identityGovernance/entitlementManagement/accessPackageResourceRequests/$entity]}
 ```

-This example create a new resource request for addition of a resource to an access package catalog, or removal of a resource from a catalog.
+This example creates a new resource request for addition of a resource to an access package catalog.